Stowe Stands out as Vermont’s Premier Tourist Town

 We had just enough energy left over to tackle Stowe village.
 It’s compact and filled with interesting, artsy shops and touring spots.
 Walking Main Street may be a sport for some shoppers, but we found it relaxing.

 Located smack in the middle of Main Street is the Stowe Area Association Visitors Center headquarters.
 Any trip to Stowe should begin with either an actual or virtual visit to this place.

 As we say at GoNOMAD, “Plan ahead!”
-Area associations and visitors bureaus should be a first stop.
+Area associations and visitors bureaus should be the first stop.
 Well, maybe after checking fares and hotels on GoNOMAD.com, that is!

-We left the visitors center armed with a list of “To Dos” which began with lunch at Frida’s Taqueria + Grill.
-This California girl loves a tasty taqueria and Frida’s had some interesting menu items, including a variety of tacos; fried oysters with orange chipotle sauce, beef tongue with shredded lettuce and quesofresca.
-Yum.
+We left the visitors center armed with a list of “To Dos” which began with lunch at Tres Amigos.
+This California girl loves a tasty taqueria and this joint had some interesting menu items, including a variety of tacos, burritos, and margaritas too.

 Back out on Main, we headed over to Laughing Moon Chocolates, a real sweet spot!
 We arrived just in time for a chocolate making demo that exemplified the artisanal aspect of this chocolate company.

 It was Easter week and bunny making was in full swing; bunnies on snowboards, motorcycles, with floppy ears, his and her country walking bunnies, bunnies in sports cars –- you get the idea.
 And that’s just the bunnies; I won’t even go into the eggs!
 Leigh Williams is the proprietor of this chocolate company housed in yet another Victorian home.